-- Physical and/or cognitive therapy (if a brain injury);
+- Physical and/or cognitive therapy (if a brain injury)

-- Ambulance fees;
+- Ambulance fees

-- Consultations with health care professionals;
+- Consultations with healthcare professionals

-- Accessories such as crutches or heat pads;
+- Accessories such as crutches or heat pads

-- Disfigurement (see Pain and Suffering, below);
+- Disfigurement (see Pain and Suffering below)

-- Permanent disability;
+- Permanent disability

-- In-home services (even if non-medical).
+- In-home services (even if non-medical)

 If a motorist is liable for the death of another motorist, the surviving family could file a claim for wrongful death, in addition to any medical costs incurred between the accident and the time of death.

 Pain and Suffering

 Pain and suffering are legally defined as mental or physical distress for which one may seek damages in a lawsuit.
-These damages are based on the type of injury, the seriousness of the pain suffered, and the prognosis for future pain associated with the injury.
+These damages vary based on the type of injury, the seriousness of the pain suffered, and the prediction for future pain associated with the injury.

-After a car accident, injuries may cause you to lose your earning capacity.
-This may also include an inability to work due to physical therapy sessions, time spent in a hospital, problems with mobility, or other factors that prevent you from earning your usual wages.
 You must be able to prove that the injuries have impaired or diminished your ability to earn money in the future, based largely on past earnings.
-A jury will consider factors such as age, occupation, skill, experience, and life expectancy.
+When determining lost income, a jury will consider factors such as:

 Loss of Affection or Companionship